Metacor/Minecraft-Speedrun-Guide/readme.md

 		* *trying to do so would just Select the Items back and forth*

 **Transfer All of an Item Type**: *Shift + Double Left Click*
-* Sends All Items of the same Type between Storage Interfaces and your Inventory
+* Sends All Items of the same Type between Storage Interfaces and your Character
-	* *the Chest Interface will prioritize your Hotbar, before putting items into your Inventory*
-	* *the Inventory and Crafting Interfaces will prioritize putting items into your Inventory first*
 * *requires an Item to be currently Selected, otherwise you will just instantly send over a single Stack*
 	* *your current Selected Item Stack will not be Transferred*
 	* *to easily send ALL of an item type, have an unrelated Item Selected*
+* *the Transfer Item Interface priorities apply here aswell*

 <br/>